+Satellite studies have also been conducted to examine the relationship between precipitation structure and distribution and genesis.
 Using a multi-year, multi-sensor passive microwave satellite dataset, Zawislak (2020) highlighted the importance of increased precipitating (including deep convective) area that differentiates developing disturbances from non-developing disturbances.
 The limitations of passive microwave sensing, however, prevented them from separating multiple precipitation modes (e.g., stratiform from shallow and moderate convection).
 Fritz et al. (2016), however, was able to identify these modes (i.e., shallow, mid-level, and deep convection, as well as stratiform rain) using the Tropical Rainfall Measuring Mission (TRMM) Precipitation Radar (PR) data.
 Their conclusion was that multiple precipitation modes are responsible for tropical cyclogenesis.
 Although stratiform rain accounted for 80% of the raining area, convective precipitation made a nearly equal contribution to overall rainfall, given the larger rain rate.
 While they did not discount the important role of deep convection, they highlighted the potentially larger and unique role of moderately-deep convection, which was to moisten the lower to middle troposphere and spin up the surface circulation.
+Such an evolution is consistent with the notion that moistening of the lower to middle levels is a key step in the genesis process, something that was hypothesized in the Tropical Experiment in Mexico (TEX-MEX), a genesis experiment conducted in 1991 (Bister and Emanuel 1997).

-The goal of this objective is, thus, to obtain observations on the mesoscale distributions of various precipitation modes and the local environmental (thermodynamic and kinematic) characteristics that influence those modes.
+The goal of this experiment is thus to obtain observations on the mesoscale distributions of various precipitation modes and the local environmental (thermodynamic and kinematic) characteristics that influence those modes.
 Then, through a sequence of missions, measure the time evolution of those modes and the vortex kinematic and thermodynamic responses.

-Goal(s): To investigate the mesoscale distributions of various precipitation modes that are prevalent during the genesis stage, the evolution of their key characteristics (e.g., areal coverage, intensity, and divergence profile), and how they are involved in the development and intensification of an incipient tropical storm circulation by also understanding the link between precipitation properties and the local vortex, thermodynamic (moisture/stability), and kinematic characteristics (e.g., vertical wind shear).
+Goal(s): To investigate the mesoscale distributions of various precipitation modes that are prevalent during the genesis stage, the evolution of their key characteristics (e.g., areal coverage, intensity, and mass flux/divergence profiles), and how they are involved in the development and intensification of an incipient tropical storm circulation by also understanding the link between precipitation properties, kinematic structure and evolution of the incipient vortex, and environmental thermodynamic (moisture/stability) and kinematic characteristics (e.g., vertical wind shear).